AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 "The restaurant sounds perfect, I can't wait to see it and taste the food there," I replied happily.

 "Then we'll try that.
-I'll let you order the food since you are familiar with the place, Aarav," I told him.
+I'll let you order the food since you are familiar with their favourites, Aarav," I told him.

 "Yes, I will for sure, Anjali.
 Don't worry.
-I'll make sure you enjoy the food, the ambience, and everything else as best as possible.
+I'll make sure you enjoy the food, the ambience, and the company.
 Just don't worry about anything, I will take care of you."

 I was ecstatic when I heard that, "Thank you.
 I can't wait to eat now.
 I am hungry."

 “How was the seminar?”
 I asked after a while.
 Aarav stopped at a traffic light.
-I wasn't sure of the way, and just looked at the road ahead as he drove.
+I wasn't sure of the roads, and looked ahead as he drove.

 “It was great.
 I met some of my old friends there.
 You will be meeting them shortly.
-I hope you'll like them.
+I hope you like them.

 It was nice to know that he cared if I liked his friends.
 That he thought of saying that meant a lot to me.
 If they were anything like him, then I’d surely like them.